 Akash Nanda, MD, PhD

 Akash Nanda, MD, PhD, is board certified in radiation oncology with subspecialties in urology and hematology.
-He serves as director of genitourinary and hematologic radiation oncology at MD Anderson - Orlando and director of radiation oncology at Dr. P. Phillips Hospital and Health Central Hospital.
+He serves as director of genitourinary and hematologic radiation oncology at UF Health Cancer Center at Orlando Health and director of radiation oncology at Dr. P. Phillips Hospital and Health Central Hospital.
 He is an assistant professor at the University of Central Florida College of Medicine and adjunct professor at The University of Texas MD Anderson Cancer Center, teaching radiation oncology.
 Dr. Nanda graduated from the combined MD/PhD program at The Johns Hopkins University School of Medicine, where he also received his doctorate degree in human genetics and molecular biology.
 He completed his residency in radiation oncology at the Harvard Radiation Oncology Program, receiving a resident research grant from the Radiologic Society of North America (RSNA).
 He was selected by the American Brachytherapy Society to participate as a prostate brachytherapy fellow at the Seattle Prostate Institute.